Landing pages for startups - what is a landing page?

 A landing page is a web page created as a destination for visitors who click on a marketing campaign link.
 Visitors to landing pages may come through paid ads, email campaigns, or organically through search engine results page listings.
 Landing pages are designed to convey a USP or the value proposition of a product or service with the core aim being to turn users into converting customers.

 Typically included on landing page is core messaging, visual content (such as product demos), and a core CTA encouraging users to sign up, register, or purchase.

-But first, let’s clear up the question we know is already on the tip of your tongue: What’s the difference between a landing page and a home page?
+Before we dive any further into the detail, let’s clear up one question that's likely on the tip of your tongue: What is the difference between a landing page and a home page?
 It’s actually very simple.
 While both landing pages and home pages are about making great first impressions, a landing page is focused on a single, specific, and typically short-term goal and ideally targeted to reach a particular audience.